BEAST-Fitting/beast/docs/generating_asts.rst

 - `mag_limits`: Determines the magnitude limits for the models in each filter in the photometry file.

-- 'supplement_ast': Supplement the existing input ASTs that fulfill the user defined magnitude limits.
+- `supplement_ast`: Supplement the existing input ASTs that fulfill the user defined magnitude limits.